Jnavarr56/tic-tac-toe-2-players-drag-n-drop/README.md

 ### Prerequisites

-For now, the assets are imported via weblinks.
+For now, the assets are imported via links.

 ### Issues